Azadehkhojandi/Custom-Vision-Generator/README.md

 # Custom Vision Generator
 A tool for generating a custom vision projects.
-It will automatically find and download images of topics you imput, train the model and export a confusion matrix in CSV format.
+It will automatically find and download images of topics you input, train the model and export a confusion matrix in CSV format.

 ## Pre-requisites
 You'll need to install [Visual Studio](https://www.visualstudio.com/vs/community/) to build and run this code.